-Tiffany Deaton, Southeast strategist
+Tiffany Deaton, Southeast senior strategist

 Florida, South Carolina, Georgia, Alabama, Mississippi

-Tiffany Deaton is the strategist for the Southeast region, joining the team in December 2019.
+Tiffany Deaton is a senior strategist for the Southeast region, joining the team in December 2019.
 She is focusing on Florida and will be working with state partners and shelters to help identify areas of need and where lifesaving can be improved.
 She will be working to build relationships and augment the state coalition to expand collaboration as much as possible to help save animals across the state.
 She wants to see Florida drop in the rankings over the next two years – time to set some records!

 Tiffany’s background in animal welfare started almost 12 years ago.
 She worked for a high intake/open admission facility in Denver, Colorado, with an annual intake of about 20-25,000 animals.
 She started as an adoption counselor and quickly moved into the receiving department, helping people who could no longer keep their pets or found strays in the community.
 From there, she moved into managing their foster and rescue program, which oversaw the movement of more than 3,500 animals between foster homes and those leaving to rescue.
 This was often the landing spot for pets as a last resort for a positive outcome, and included dogs, cats, pocket pets, exotics and birds.